SpinlockLabs/github.dart/README.md

 Please submit issues and pull requests, join my IRC channel (#directcode on irc.esper.net), help out, or just give me encouragement.

+**Notice**: We are looking for major contributors.
+Contact us by email or on IRC!

 ## Links

 - [Library Demos](http://github.directcode.org/demos/)